qdm12/gluetun/README.md

     1. Ensure the Gluetun container is launched with:
         - port `8388` published `-p 8388:8388/tcp -p 8388:8388/udp`
         - your LAN subnet, i.e. `192.168.1.0/24`, set as `-e EXTRA_SUBNETS=192.168.1.0/24`
-    1. With your SOCKS5 proxy client
+    1. With your Shadowsocks proxy client
         - Enter the Docker host (i.e. `192.168.1.10`) as the server IP
         - Enter port TCP (and UDP, if available) `8388` as the server port
         - Use the password you have set with `SHADOWSOCKS_PASSWORD`